deamorim2/sdbs/EN-US/geometries.rst

   --------------------------------------------
    010100000000000000000000000000000000000000

-One thing to note about using casting to create geometries: unless you specify the SRID, you will get a geometry with an unknown SRID.
-You can specify the SRID using the "extended" well-known text form, which includes an SRID block at the front:
+One thing to note about using casting to create geometries: unless you specify the SRID_, you will get a geometry with an unknown SRID_.
+You can specify the SRID_ using the "extended" well-known text form, which includes an SRID_ block at the front:

 .. code-block:: sql